Mode (footballer)

-Modesto Acosta de la Rosa (born 14 June 1994), commonly known as Mode, is a Spanish footballer who plays for UD Tomares as a right-back.
+Modesto Acosta de la Rosa (born 14 June 1994), commonly known as Mode, is a Spanish footballer who plays as a right-back for CD Oduciarosal.

 Club career

 Born in Tomares, Province of Seville, Andalusia, Mode finished his youth career at local Sevilla FC.
 He made his senior debut with the B team in the Segunda División B.

 In the summer of 2013, Mode was one of several youth players called by manager Unai Emery for preseason with the main squad.
-On 11 May 2014, as the coach was resting several starters for the final of the UEFA Europa League, he played his first game in La Liga, coming on as a 74th-minute substitute for Diogo Figueiras in a 1–0 away loss against Getafe CF.
+On 11 May 2014, as the coach was resting several starters for the final of the UEFA Europa League, he played his only game in La Liga, coming on as a 74th-minute substitute for Diogo Figueiras in a 1–0 away loss against Getafe CF.

 On 26 August 2015, Mode joined CD Alcoyano also of the third tier.
-The following year he moved to another reserve team, Levante UD B in the same division.
+The following year he moved to another reserve team, Atlético Levante UD in the same league.

-Mode signed with fellow league club Albacete Balompié on 14 December 2016, after cutting ties with Levante.
+Mode signed with fellow third-division club Albacete Balompié on 14 December 2016, after cutting ties with Levante.
+Until his retirement, he competed exclusively in the lower leagues and amateur football.